Original Date: 12/21/2021 * Last Revision Effective: 06/15/2022

 Verification and Documentation

-All faculty, staff, volunteers, and students must complete a Vaccination Attestation form and provide documentation as indicated within the form.
-In the event Human Resources or Student Affairs requests additional documentation or information needed to resolve missing, unclear, inconsistent, or incongruent information submitted initially with the Vaccination Attestation form, such subsequent information must also be provided to be in compliance with this policy.
+All faculty, staff, and volunteers must complete a Vaccination Attestation form and provide documentation as indicated within the form.
+In the event Human Resources requests additional documentation or information needed to resolve missing, unclear, inconsistent, or incongruent information submitted initially with the Vaccination Attestation form, such subsequent information must also be provided to be in compliance with this policy.

 Exemptions approved due to a temporary condition or circumstance will be reviewed and reevaluated based on the stated timeframe noted in the original approval.